Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Theoretical Background

-The tilde $(\,\tilde{ }\,)$ denotes the operations in the frequency domain and the asterisk $(^\ast)$ the complex conjugation. $S_n$ is the one-sided Power Spectral Density (PSD) of the noise.
-We conveniently write the log-likelihood as
+where $\mathbf{S}_n$ becomes the one-sided cross-spectral matrix of the noise for the given arrays of time series measurements.
+The tilde $(\,\tilde{ }\,)$ denotes the Fourier transform, and the $ (^\dag)$ represents the conjugate transpose operation. } In the end, we conveniently write the log-likelihood as

-The PSD of the noise is assumed to be known in Eq. (\ref{eq:gaussian}), but this will not be always the case, as for example for future signal-dominated detectors.
+{In Eq. (\ref{eq:gaussian}), one assumes that the noise is Gaussian and thus one can calculate its PSD accurately.
+But, this will not be always the case.
+In case of strong glitches or other non-Gaussian features, the PSD calculation will be inaccurate, as it is based on the hypothesis of a Gaussian distribution.
+Also, in the case of future signal-dominated detectors, the instrumental noise and hence its PSD will be unknown for large parts of the spectrum.}

 Thus, a model of the spectrum of the noise can be adopted and fitted together with the parameters of the signal.
 Then, the logarithm of the likelihood can be written as

 where $\param=\param_n\sqcup\param_h$, and therefore $\param_n\subseteq\param$ the parameters of the model of the noise.
-The above expression constitutes the {\it Whittle likelihood} and is approximate for Gaussian and stationary time series~\cite{whittle, choudhuri, roever2011B}.
-One can also go a step further and assume the uninformative and improper Jeffreys prior for the noise variance, and marginalise the noise spectrum out of the expression of eq.~(\ref{eq:whittle_llh})~\cite{roever2011A, vitale14}.
-Shortcomings of the Whittle model have been extensively studied in the literature~(e.g. see \cite{choudhuri, roever2011B,contreras} and references therein), but one very relevant situation in GW astronomy is the measurement of time series with high auto-correlation, which could potentially induce biases into our likelihood model of eq.~(\ref{eq:whittle_llh}).
+The above expression constitutes the {\it Whittle likelihood} and is approximate for Gaussian and stationary time series~\cite{whittle, choudhuri, roever2011B}. {\normalfont In~\cite{tang2021}, the authors extend the posterior consistency result of~~\cite{2017arXiv170104846K} to non-Gaussian time series, providing a theoretical justification of posterior consistency under mild assumptions on the time series without having to assume Gaussianity.
+They suggest that this approach can be applied to non-Gaussian time series and may provide accurate spectral density estimates even if the data do not come from a normal distribution, provided that a large sample size is available.} One can also go a step further and assume the uninformative and improper Jeffreys prior for the noise variance, and marginalize the noise spectrum out of the expression of Eq.~(\ref{eq:whittle_llh})~\cite{roever2011A, vitale14}.

+Shortcomings of the Whittle model have been extensively studied in the literature~(e.g. see \cite{choudhuri, roever2011B,contreras} and references therein), but one very relevant situation in GW astronomy is the measurement of time series with high auto-correlation, which could potentially {\normalfont reduce the efficiency of} the likelihood model of Eq.~(\ref{eq:whittle_llh}).